neilcochran/knitting-reference/docs/00-complete-reference-index.md

   *See also: Provisional methods, Circular foundations*
 - **Twisted stitches** → Document 5, Section 3.1
   *See also: Linear emphasis, Textural variation*
+- **Two-color patterns** → Document 4, Section 4.2
+  *See also: Colorwork basics, Stranded techniques*

 ## U